particle-iot/docs/src/content/reference/device-os/firmware.md

 When updates are forced in the cloud, this function returns `true`.

-Forced updates may be used with Product firmware releases or ad-hoc firmware updates.
+Forced updates may be used with Product firmware releases or single device OTA updates.

 | Version | Self service customers | Standard Product | Enterprise Product |
 --------- | ---------------------- | ---------------- | ------------------ |